eckoecho/OpenAPI/README.md

 For ease of working between programming and writing I use Jupyter Notebooks thru the writing prompts.

 ## Files:
-`StartResume.ipynb`. --> You'll want to use this file as a starting point, as I mentioned above, you'll have to give details about yourself.
+`StartResume.ipynb` --> You'll want to use this file as a starting point, as I mentioned above, you'll have to give details about yourself.
 I'm broken it down into a few intriguing questions.